333 Rule of Adopting A Dog

 Must Haves for the New Kid on the Block!

 Having encountered many difficult issues ourselves with our own rescue dogs, we highly recommend West Paw's Qwizl.
 This "indestructible" dog toy, used in conjunction with a Bully Stick, is, in our experience, the best choice when it comes to steering a dog away from your favorite shoes, coffee table legs, etc. Guaranteed to last, this toy is definitely worth a shot.
 Another product we love is the Duckies Design Emat Enrichment Licking Mat, which has proven to be a great way to distract any dog.
-Simply layer your pup's favorite food or treat on the mat for lots of doggie fun!
+Simply layer your pup's favorite food or treat on the mat for lots of fun!
 Like West Paw, SodaPup designs and manufactures all their products in the US.
 Also, with Christmas around the corner, we'd like to share our best-selling plush toy with you.
 Dr Pooper is perfect for small breed dogs, and is great for gift giving!
+Finally, a quick reminder that many dogs will need a little help to keep them protected from the elements this Winter, so be sure and check out a few of our bestselling coats and sweaters!
+If you'd like a coupon code, please contact us.

-With a focus on helping new dog owners find solutions to those problems so often posed by new rescue pups, UKUSCAdoggie offers free shipping in the contiguous United States for orders over $49, and flat rate shipping of $4.95 for other orders.
-We also offer international shipping at competitive rates.
+UKUSCAdoggie places a focus on helping new dog owners find solutions to those problems so often posed by new rescue pups, so be sure to check out our extensive product collections.
+We offer flat rate shipping of $5.95 for US orders, and also offer worldwide shipping at really competitive rates.
 We might not be the biggest pet retailer out there, but we do strive to be the best, and we'd love to help make your rescue experience a huge success!